interlay/interbtc-spec/docs/spec/btc-relay/functions.rst

 2) Validates the extracted values against the function parameters.

-.. note:: See :ref:`bitcoin-data-model` for more details on the transaction structure, and :ref:`accepted-tx-format` for the transaction format of Bitcoin transactions validated in this function.
+.. note:: See :ref:`bitcoin-data-model` for more details on the transaction structure, and :ref:`accepted_bitcoin_transaction_format` for the transaction format of Bitcoin transactions validated in this function.

 Specification
 ~~~~~~~~~~~~~